Władysław Horodecki: Career in Ukraine and Poland

-As Poland regained its independence after the Polish-Soviet War in 1920, and Russia, including Kyiv, fell under Bolshevism, he emigrated to Warsaw.
+As a result of World War I, both Poland and Ukraine gained independence, and then Poland repelled the Soviets in the Polish-Soviet War in 1920, whereas Ukraine, including Kyiv, fell to the Soviets, thus Horodecki moved to Warsaw, Poland.
 In Poland, Horodecki headed an American Project Bureau, "Henry Ulan & Co."
-Some of his designs were built including a water tower and trade rows in Piotrków Trybunalski (today in Lodz Voivodeship), a meat factory in Lublin, a bath house in Zgierz, and a casino building in Otwock.
+Some of his designs were built including a water tower and trade rows in Piotrków Trybunalski, a meat factory in Lublin, a bath house in Zgierz, and a casino building in Otwock.